Pedagogy of the Oppressed: Synopsis

-Freire states that once the oppressed understand their own oppression and discovers their oppressors, the next step is dialogue, or discussion with others to reach the goal of humanization.
+Freire states that once the oppressed understand their oppression and discover their oppressors, the next step is dialogue, or discussion with others to reach the goal of humanization.
 Freire also highlights other events on this journey that the oppressed must undertake.
-There are many situations that the oppressed must keep wary about.
+There are many situations that the oppressed must be wary of.
 For example, they must be aware of the oppressors trying to help the oppressed.
-These people are deemed falsely generous, and in order to help the oppressed, one must first fully become the oppressed, mentally and environmentally.
+These people are deemed falsely generous, and to help the oppressed, one must first fully become the oppressed, mentally and environmentally.
 Only the oppressed can allow humanity to become fully human with no instances of objectification.

 In chapter 2, Freire outlines his theories of education.
 The first discussed is the banking model of education.
 He believes the fundamental nature of education is to be narrative.
 There is one individual reciting facts and ideas (the teacher) and others who just listen and memorize everything (the students).
 There is no connection with their real life, resulting in a very passive learning style.

 This form of education is termed the banking model of education.
 The banking model is very closely linked with oppression.
 It is built on the fact that the teacher knows all, and there exist inferiors who must just accept what they are told.
 They are not allowed to question the world or their teachers.
 This lack of freedom highlights the comparisons between the banking model of education and oppression.
-Freire urges the dismissal of the banking model of education and the adoption of the problem-posing model.
-This model encourages a discussion between teacher and student.
+Freire urges the dismissal of the banking model of education, and the adoption of the problem-posing model.
+This new model encourages a discussion between teacher and student.
 It blurs the line between the two as everyone learns alongside each other, creating equality and the lack of oppression.
 There are many ways the banking model of education aligns with oppression.
 Essentially, it dehumanizes the student.

 If they are raised to learn to be blank slates molded by the teacher, they will never be able to question the world if they need to.
 This form of education encourages them to just accept what is thrust upon them and accept that as correct.
 It makes the first step of humanization very difficult.
-If they are trained to be passive listeners, they will never be able to come to the realization that there even exist oppressors.
+If they are trained to be passive listeners, they will never be able to realize that there even exist oppressors.